-Starting at an elevation of 1,247 metres in the village of Heiligenblut, the route takes the runners through forests and pastures and around two glacial lakes.
+Starting at an elevation of 1,247 metres in the village of Heiligenblut, the route takes the runners through forests and pastures and around a chain of glacial lakes.

 The finish line is at Kaiser-Franz-Josefs-Höhe (2,370 metres), a vantage point which offers phenomenal views of the Grossglockner and the quickly-retreating Pasterze glacier below.

-After the race, runners can use the free bus service, which travels on the day of the race along the Grossglockner High Alpine Road (pictured), to get back to Heiligenblut.
+After the race, runners can use the free bus service, which travels on the day of the race along the Grossglockner High Alpine Road, to get back to Heiligenblut.